 - Recent developments of a vaccine provide long term hope.
-However, the impact of the vaccine on the pandemic will take quite some time to manifest.
 Many types of vaccines are being tested and new variants of SARS-CoV-2 virus are emerging and so this is a rapidly changing field.

-- Vaccines are currently not available for children younger than 5 years or with subcutaneous delivery.
-These are actively being studied, and will be added to the guidelines once available. - At this time, the ICC does not recommend vaccination for children younger than 5 years due to the lack of safety and efficacy data. - The exact duration of immunity conferred by the vaccines is unknown but does not seem to be lifelong. - At this time, ICC does not provide recommendations for or against vaccination for patients with FOP older than 5 years of age.
-The specific risks and benefits should be discussed with your physician. - The ICC recommends that FOP family members and caregivers be fully vaccinated for SARS-CoV2 if safely available for them. - Vaccinations can take 2+ weeks to show any efficacy, so there is no protection immediately after vaccination.
+Boosters may be needed. - The exact duration of immunity conferred by the vaccines is unknown but does not seem to be lifelong. - The ICC recommends that FOP family members and caregivers be fully vaccinated for SARS-CoV2 if safely available for them. - Vaccinations can take 2+ weeks to show any efficacy, so there is no protection immediately after vaccination.
 In addition, vaccines do not confer absolute immunity to the SARS-CoV-2 virus, and may not have activity against all forms of the SARS-CoV-2 virus.
-Anyone who receives a vaccine should still continue with masking, hand hygiene, and physical distancing. - This information is rapidly evolving.
-Please discuss with your local care providers regarding benefits and risk of any locally approved vaccines and boosters. - It's very important to maintain social distancing and wearing a mask when around members outside your household - Additional updates will be shared as new information becomes available.
+Anyone who receives a vaccine should still continue with masking, hand hygiene, and physical distancing. - Please discuss with your local care providers regarding benefits and risk of any locally approved vaccines and boosters. - It's very important to maintain social distancing and wearing a mask when around members outside your household